MarcelMeurer/WVD-Hydra/README.md

 If you are not familiar with the first configuration and creating a service principal in Azure, write us a mail to give you free support: [info@itprocloud.com](mailto:info@itprocloud.com)

-## Possible Rollout issues
+## **IMPORTANT**: Possible issues with version 1.0.7.3 to 1.0.8.0: Freeze of operations (Starting, Rollout, etc.)
-We got some feedback that, in very few situations, the rollout of new hosts (v1.0.7.3 and higher) is not working.
-No error message is shown on the host list, and no new host is shown.
-We are investigating this issue.
+We got some feedback that, in very few situations, Hydra was unable to communicate with some resources in Azure.
+That stops the processing of some operations, like starting or creating hosts.
+That could also **stop autoscaling (scale-up)** from working.
+We guess that this issue was caused by the Microsoft package Azure.Core (1.4) and is resolved with the updated package (1.41), which is now integrated into Hydra version 1.0.8.1.
+Issue: [https://github.com/Azure/azure-sdk-for-net/pull/44882](https://github.com/Azure/azure-sdk-for-net/pull/44882)

 If you are running into this issue, perform the following steps:
-- Download the log file and send it to support@itprocloud.com; Roboter icon in the top right corner -> Download log file
 - Update to the newest version; Roboter icon in the top right corner -> Update Engine

-If the issue comes back, please download and send the log file again; the newer versions have an improved logging
-- To bring the functionality back: Restart the engine: Roboter icon in the top right corner -> Restart Engine

 ## Features